MerlinElMago/ssftps/README.md

 sudo apt install python3-pyftpdlib
 ```

-###Install
+### Install
-You may install the package via an undigned DEB package available in the releases section, or you may install the file manually.
+You may install the package via an unsigned DEB package available in the releases section, or you may install the file manually.
 The script shall be stored under `usr/local/bin/` so it may be executed from everywhere, but if you have another preference, that's fine.
 The script doesn't *HAVE* to be stored under this directory, it will work just fine elsewhere.
 If you choose to install the script manually, the please be aware that you might need to generate a `*.desktop` file manually.

 ### How does it work?
 When you open the program, you are presented with this screen: